iarna/funstream/README.md

 at the number of arguments your callback takes.
 Because promises and sync functions take the same number of arguments, if you're using promise returning callbacks you'll need to explicitly pass in `async: true`.

+### fun(callback[, opts]) → FunStream

+This lets you bundle a fun-stream pipeline up into a single transform stream that you might pass to something else.
+The callback receives a FunStream as its only argument, chain off of that as you like and return the result.
+The stream returned by `fun()` will write to that first FunStream and read from the end of your chain.
+(With the usual error propagation.)

 ### fun(writableStream[, opts]) → FunStream